Dr Phil Lavin, PhD, FASA, FRAPS

 Phil has also used his clinical and statistical experience to contribute to developing biomarkers (CA-125 and PSA), establishing the importance of performance status and weight loss for planning GI cancer studies, utilising tumour dimensions to more efficiently assess new oncology agents, employing cardioplegia during open heart surgery, optimising kidney transplants through tissue matching, defining composite endpoints for periodontology and orthopaedic studies, devising a more efficient way to classify infertility, and identifying the value of limited weight loss to reverse morbidities associated with obesity.
 He has won awards for his work in infertility and periodontal disease.
 He brings board experiences across many disease settings.

-He has successfully supported many IDEs and INDs and has represented clients for 30 years, leading to over 65 FDA product approvals to date, including the blockbuster drug, Lipitor.
-Phil has been the senior biostatistician for nearly 40 PMA approvals.
+He has successfully supported many IDEs and INDs and has represented clients for >40 years, leading to 80 FDA product approvals/clearances to date, including the blockbuster drug, Lipitor.
+Phil has been the senior biostatistician for over 40 PMA approvals.
 He is regarded as a world leading expert in clinical product development.

 Mickael Marsali is a French national, with a degree in Economics and Management.